dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 in this jungle.

 That's why dsp-tools offers some commands to facilitate the handling of API and APP.
 These commands

  - clone the repos to `~/.dsp-tools`, and keep them up to date.
- - check every time if the dependencies are up-to-date, and give you advice how to update them, if necessary.
+ - check every time if the dependencies are up to date, and give you advice how to update them, if necessary.
  - pass on the right commands to APP and API, even if the correct usage of these commands changes over time.
  - make sure that the repos don't get cluttered with old files over time.
  - log their activity in `~/.dsp-tools`, so you can check the logs for troubleshooting, if necessary.